Michigan AG says Trump’s criticism of state leadership is sexist: Something ‘very wrong’ with him

 “I’m tired of having to pretend that something isn’t very wrong with the man that is our president,” she said.
 “I never thought I’d be in a Twitter war with the president of the United States, but I never thought we’d have a president of the United States quite like Donald Trump.”

-Ms. Nessel got into a Twitter spat with the president last week after he wore a face mask for only a portion of his visit to the Ford Motor plant in Ypsilanti.
+Ms. Nessel, a Democrat, got into a Twitter spat with the president last week after he wore a face mask for only a portion of his visit to the Ford Motor plant in Ypsilanti.
 Mr. Trump said he didn’t want to give the press the “pleasure” of seeing him in the mask, though he said he wore it earlier during a private tour of the facility.

 Ms. Nessel responded to the stunt by blasting the president as a “petulant child” and declaring he was no longer welcome in Michigan.